mtopircean/mixing-potions-frontend/README.md

           </div>
 ```

-Generally, the current user context was used accross the code to render or not specific content.
+Generally, the current user context was used across the code to render or not specific content.

 The useRedirect hook was used across the code to ensure users logged out where redirected from a specific page if they where not logged in.
 Ex in PostCreateForm: